RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Other potential research problems

+To defend such adversarial examples, the most recognized way is through adversarial training~\cite{madry2018towards}: training on the adversarial examples generated at each training epoch.
+This method has been shown to be effective on many popular datasets.
+Motivated by this, a series of adversarial attacks and defenses have been proposed, which advance the understanding of adversarial examples~\cite{cohen2019certified,shafahi2019adversarial,Xiao_2020_CVPR,tramer2020adaptive}.

 However, most of the existing defense methods are evaluated on standard benchmarks such as MNIST, CIFAR-10 or ImageNet.
 In those datasets, the visual difference between images from different classes are often large.
-In contrast, due to the fine-grained characteristics, two images from different classes in our dataset could also hold very similar visual features.
-Besides, the number of total categories in our dataset (2000) is also considerably higher than traditional benchmarks like CIFAR-10 (10) or ImageNet (200).
-These two factors could pose a much more challenging problem in the adversarial defense task.
-Thus, it would be worthwhile to develop and evaluate new adversarial defenses algorithm on our dataset.
+In contrast, due to the fine-grained characteristics, two images from different classes in our dataset could hold very similar visual features.
+Besides, the total number of categories in our dataset (2388) is also considerably higher than traditional benchmarks like CIFAR-10 (10) or ImageNet (1000).
+These two factors could yield a much more challenging problem in the adversarial defense task.

+To better understand the property of our dataset under the adversarial learning perspective, we run experiments to evaluate the accuracy of models (with or without adversarial training) under adversarial attacks.
+Here we use standard training protocol~\cite{madry2018towards} for adversarial training and PGD to generate adversarial examples.
+We evaluate it under $\ell_{\infty}$ threat model with perturbation size $\epsilon=4/255$ and $8/255$.

+As shown in \tabref{adv}, adversarial training not only drastically decreases the accuracy on standard test images, but also shows little effect on defending adversarial examples.
+Given the failure of the most popular defense method, we believe our dataset could also serve as an alternate benchmark for evaluating adversarial defense and attack algorithms.

 \paragraph{Generative models on structured images.} Image synthesis has achieved remarkable progress in recent years with the emergence of various generative models~\cite{radford2015unsupervised,arjovsky2017wasserstein,xiao2018bourgan,mustafa2019cosmogan,karras2019style,kotovenko2019content}.
 The state-of-the-art generative models are capable of generating realistic high-resolution images of many distinct objects and scenes.